caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 HTTP handler directives apply to all requests by default (unless otherwise documented).

 [Request matchers](/docs/caddyfile/matchers) can be used to classify requests by a given criteria.
-This concept originates in the [underlying JSON](/docs/json/apps/http/servers/routes/match/) structure, and it's important to know how to use them in the Caddyfile.
 With matchers, you can specify exactly which requests a certain directive applies to.

 For directives that support matchers, the first argument after the directive is the **matcher token**.
 Here are some examples: